Gxiraudon/SMuFF-FilamentCutter-Mod/README.md

 This is the github repository for the SMuFF filament Cutter mod.

-3D models are found on the included zip file a wiring diagram for the experimental setup is provided the Arduino sketch to run the experiment is also included.
+3D models are found on the included zip file \n a wiring diagram for the experimental setup is provided \n the Arduino sketch to run the experiment is also included. \n

 more files will come in this repository as this project moves forward.